 2. Make a statement with a standout color

 Hallways can sometimes feel chaotic, with lots of doors leading off to other places.
 Using a strong color on the walls can be a fabulous way of grabbing the attention and diverting it away from other areas.
 Be guided by how much natural light there is when choosing paint ideas.
 In hallways with little light, try going bold and dramatic to create a color-drenched space.
-If the entrance way is flooded with light, choose a vibrant, uplifting shade that will in turn energise the space.
+If the entrance way is flooded with light, choose a vibrant, uplifting shade that will in turn energize the space, such as red hallway ideas.

 3. Let there be light

 Hallways are often light-starved spaces, so accentuate what light there is by opting for soft, welcoming neutrals and light, feel-good shades.
-Decorating with yellow and using paler, light-reflective colors will bounce light around a hallway and help create a feeling of spaciousness.
+Yellow hallway ideas and using paler, light-reflective colors will bounce light around a hallway and help create a feeling of spaciousness.

 Extend color from a foyer or entrance way, along corridors and up staircases to create continuity and further enhance the sense of space.
 Painting stair risers brilliant white will keep the look light and bright, with a darker more-forgiving color on treads, banisters and handrails.